human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     <summary>
         <strong>What is the range of Q-scores seen in HiFi data?</strong>
     </summary>
     While most HiFi data is Q30, there is a spread.
-The CCS process actually produces different data based on a number of different factors including the number of times a molecule is read (also called subread passes).
+The CCS process actually produces different data based on a number of different factors, including the number of times a molecule is read (also called subread passes).
 Raw CCS data is usually filtered for >Q20 reads at which point it is by convention called HiFi.
 (Note that some people use CCS data below Q20!)
 </details>

 <details>